-For driving around these areas, so here’s the deal, you guys.
 Just with any of the other winter information that I’ve given, the roads in March are very slippery.
-They’re very snowy, and they always require a lot of caution.
+They’re very snowy, and always require a lot of caution.
 There could still be major storms that are causing road closures, and so you always, always, always have to check road.is before you head out traveling for the day.
-Remember that I’m always suggesting a four-wheel drive during the month of March no matter where you’re traveling in the country, because I do think that it’s a better option for being really, really safe in your vehicle as you’re driving through and exploring all of the roads.
-Also, keeping in mind that although you have the long daylight hours in March, you still might need to plan a bit of a slower itinerary, because you can have the delays, or the road closures, or the bad weather that creeps up in March.
+Remember that I’m always suggesting a four-wheel drive during the month of March no matter where you’re traveling in the country because I do think that it’s a better option for being really, really safe in your vehicle as you’re driving through and exploring all of the roads.
+Also, keep in mind that although you have the long daylight hours in March, you still might need to plan a bit of a slower itinerary, because you can have the delays, or the road closures, or the bad weather that creeps up in March.

 March Activities in Iceland